 Bentley electric car platform

-SSP will be the basis for the Audi Artemis model, (also referred to as the Audi Landjet).
-SSP should allow equally, if not better, specifications than the upcoming PPE platform, for the benefit of the Bentley SUV.
+SSP will be the basis for the Audi Artemis model and should allow equally, if not better, specifications than the upcoming PPE platform, for the benefit of the Bentley SUV.

-For reference, the PPE platform’s state of charge is 800 volts, enabling rapid charging at 350 kW.
-The company revealed in its annual report for 2020 that PPE cars can deliver a range of up to 600 km or 373 miles and that there’s room to improve in this aspect.
+For reference, the PPE platform’s state of charge is 800 volts, enabling rapid charging at 270 kW.
+The company revealed in its annual report for 2020 that PPE cars can deliver a range of up to 600 km or 373 miles and that there’s room to improve in this aspect in the SSP era.

 According to an April 2020 report from Autocar, Bentley has started working on a concept for its first EV.
 The company has been selling an SUV since 2016 – the Bentayga – but it’s traditionally been the go-to brand for luxury sedans and grand tourers.